Snowflake Pros and Cons

 The Good and the Bad of Snowflake Data Warehouse

-For everyone who is considering Snowflake as a part of their technology stack, this article is a great place to start the journey.
-We’ll dive deeper into Snowflake's pros and cons, its unique architecture, and its features to help you decide whether this data warehouse is the right choice for your company.
+This article is a great place to start for anyone considering Snowflake as part of their modern data stack.
+We’ll dive deeper into Snowflake's pros and cons, unique architecture, and features to help you decide whether this technology is the right choice for your company.

 Data warehousing in a nutshell

-Before we get into Snowflake technology, let's deal with the key concepts of data warehousing for a common understanding.
+Before we get into Snowflake technology, let's deal with the key concepts of data warehousing to gain a common understanding.

 The main idea of any data warehouse (DW) is to integrate data from multiple disjointed sources (e.g., CRMs, OLAP/OLTP databases, enterprise applications, etc.) within a single, centralized location for analytics and reporting.
-Traditionally, it is a relational database that stores all data in tables and allows users to run SQL (Structured Query Language) queries on it.
+Traditionally, it is a relational database that stores all data in tables and allows users to run SQL (Structured Query Language) queries.

 By the type of deployment, data warehouses can be categorized as